SageOx

 2. For each issue, it spawns a Claude Code session in the relevant repo

-3. ox agent prime injects team context (including yesterday's distillation)
+3. ox agent prime injects team context including yesterday's distilled insights

 4. The agent works on the issue, commits code, opens a PR

-5. Session transcript is captured to the Ledger
+5. Session artifacts are captured to the Ledger

 Your team arrives to PRs ready for review, with full context on why each change was made.